Mapping FDA 21 CFR Part 11 to Cold Chain Sensors

 raise ValueError("Invalid JSON payload") from e

-# §11.10(a) System Validation: schema enforcement
+# §11.10(a) system validation: schema enforcement

 required_keys = {"device_id", "timestamp", "temperature", "humidity", "schema_version"}